DSchoutsen/HA_connection_Xtend/README.md

 >
 > * These screenshots are taken just after the Xtend was installed in Summer!.
 The CoP of 13 is a result of some test runs and not a realistic value. :sunglasses:
 > * In the config folder I added two dashboards.
 One with [Opentherm boiler data](Xtend_boiler_dashboard.yaml) and one with only the [Xtend heatpump data](Xtend_dashboard.yaml).
-> * In the both dashboards there is a hidden notification card that only appears when there is a notification, other than '-'.
+> * The hidden notification card is added in both dashboard.
+You can view this card in the _Edit dashboard_ mode.

 Follow these steps to import this dashboard in your HA.